Research Educator

 Each student throughout the semester will work both individually and as a team member of a faculty-led project.
 Research sessions will focus on faculty-led research, including collaboration with peers, communication of ideas, troubleshooting unexpected outcomes, as well as giving students relevant experiences that seek to build resiliency and critical analysis skills.

 Scheduled class meetings will focus on training in current discipline-specific methods and practices, discussion of primary literature, troubleshooting research issues, and continual review of individual and group research progress.

-Upon completion of this course, students will be able to:
+Upon completion of this research experience, students will be able to:

 - Demonstrate knowledge of fundamental concepts and ideas in neural networks and deep learning.

-- Demonstrate the capacity to drive machine learning projects.
+- Lead and drive machine learning projects.

 - Critically evaluate findings on the implementation results.

 - Communicate scientific ideas and findings through reports, data visualizations, and multimedia presentations.